felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 a world of possibilities became accessible.

 Many attempts were made before stumbling upon my learning system.
 We learn by doing.
-At first, I tried to take notes in the book using a pen.
+At first, I tried to take notes directly in the book using a pen.
-While it felt great to do in the moment, it didn't have any lasting effect.
+While this new experience felt great to do in the moment, it didn't have any lasting effect.
 I then tried to do the same thing with a yellow highlighter, as I had heard in primary school that the color yellow makes it easier to remember things.
 That was baloney.
 The problem in both cases is that